-Animal Cruelty in Arizona
+Animal Cruelty Laws in Arizona

-- Recklessly interfering with, killing, or harming a working or service animal without either legal privilege or consent of the owner.
+- Interfering with, killing, or harming a working/service animal without legal

 Penalties for Animal Cruelty in Arizona